lvoegtlin/svg_to_page/README.md

 # Conver SVG to Page XML
-With this tool you can convert svg coordinate files to page xml files
+With this tool you can convert svg coordinate files (example in data folder) to [page xml](https://ieeexplore.ieee.org/document/5597587) files.

 ### Requirements
 - conda